All PitchBook Plans & Pricing

 PitchBook Pricing Overview

 PitchBook is the leading private market data and research platform, providing comprehensive intelligence on venture capital, private equity, M&A, and public company data.
-Owned by Morningstar since 2016, PitchBook serves over 125,000 users across 10,600 accounts — from PE associates and VC analysts to investment bankers and corporate development teams — generating approximately $618 million in annual revenue as of 2024.
+Owned by Morningstar since 2016, PitchBook serves over 125,000 users across 10,600 accounts — from PE associates and VC analysts to investment bankers and corporate development teams.

 How PitchBook Pricing Compares